Predict customer churn in a telecommunications company using machine learning

 4. Training strategy

-The next step is to select an appropriate training strategy, which defines what the neural network will learn.
+The next step is selecting an appropriate training strategy to define what the neural network will learn.
+A general training strategy is composed of two concepts:

 - A loss index.